 Financial markets need clear, comprehensive, high-quality information on the impacts of climate change.
 This includes the risks and opportunities presented by rising temperatures, climate-related policy, and emerging technologies in our changing world.

-The Financial Stability Board created the Task Force on Climate-related Financial Disclosures (TCFD) to improve and increase reporting of climate-related financial information.
+The Financial Stability Board (FSB) created the Task Force on Climate-related Financial Disclosures (TCFD) in 2015 to improve and increase reporting of climate-related financial information.
 Following the release of the Task Force’s 2023 Status Report, upon request of the FSB, the TCFD has been disbanded.

 Benefits of better disclosure

 More effectively evaluate climate-related risks to your company, its suppliers, and competitors.